JDENredden/jekyll/cv.md

 *Adelaide, Australia.
 2019 - present.*

 **Non-Executive Director, Board of Management of the University of Adelaide Theatre Guild**
 *Adelaide, Australia.
-2018 – 2019.*
+2018 - 2019.*

+--

 ### Memberships

 **Associate Member, Institute of Community Directors Australia (AMICDA)**
-Member since 2018.
+*Member since 2018.*

 **Fellow, Royal Society of the Arts (FRSA)**
-Member since 2020.
+*Member since 2020.*

+--

 ### Education

 **National Institute of Dramatic Arts (NIDA), Graduate School**
 *Master of Fine Arts (Cultural Leadership).
-2019 - 2021.*
+2021.*
 MFACultLead

 **University of South Australia, School of Management**
 *Graduate Diploma in Management (Arts and Cultural Management).
 2018.
 Graduated.*
 GradDipMgmt(ArtsCult)

 **University of Adelaide, School of Mathematical Sciences**
 *Bachelor of Mathematical and Computer Sciences (Major in Pure Mathematics).
 2017.
 Graduated.*
 BMaCompSc